AFL Queensland

-AFL Queensland (AFLQ) is the governing body of Australian rules football in Queensland.
+AFL Queensland Limited (AFLQ) is the governing body of Australian rules football in Queensland formed in 2000 and based at Leyshon Park in the Brisbane suburb of Yeronga.
 AFL Queensland has over 216,000 participants (including Northern Rivers which is governed by AFLQ) playing at all levels of football from the introductory NAB AFL Auskick program to the AFL Masters Competition.
 AFL Queensland covers 13 regions, 24 leagues and 159 clubs.

+History

+In 1999 the Queensland State Football League which previously oversaw Queensland's competition went into voluntary liquidation and the Queensland Australian Football Council was dissolved.
+A new governing body, AFL Queensland Limited was founded adopting the AFL brand due to formally affiliating with the AFL Commission in Melbourne.

 Affiliated Leagues

 Premier South East Queensland leagues

-The highest grades of men's and women's Queensland community football are:
+The highest grades of men's and women's Queensland community football are/were: